kstenschke/doShell/README.md

 ## What does it do?

-doShell is a superset of shell script, providing commands geared towards **headfull interactive cross-platform automation** (foremost of browser and terminal operations).
+doShell is a scripting language, transpiler and runtime system for efficient **headfull interactive cross-platform automation** (foremost of browser and terminal operations).